 Proper planning is the easiest way to improve the efficiency of your campaign, program, or project.
 It’s imperative that you develop a clear strategy so that everyone involves understands precisely what they are doing, and what business outcomes they are working toward.
 In short, “Here’s what we are doing, here’s why it’s important”.

 That’s why I love the reason for the creation of the GE employee brand ambassador program; because it was created to solve a specific problem the brand was facing.
 The brand found that it was having difficulty recruiting for open positions.
-It determined that a big part of the problem it was facing was a negative brand perception.
+GE determined that a big part of the problem was a negative brand perception.
 Applicants viewed GE as a sort of monolith corporate entity, and employees weren’t very active online and weren’t doing a very effective job of telling the brand’s story.
 In short, applicants didn’t understand why they should want to work at GE.

 Here’s why GE decided to invest in an employee brand ambassador program: